 Hingham, MA 02043

-• All except the Christmas Concert begin with an open microphone.
+• All except split bills and the Christmas Concert begin with an open microphone.
 Come and let us hear you.

-• Admission is $12 except for $15 in September, December, March and April and benefit the Unitarian Universalist Service Committee.
+• Admission is $15 and benefits the Unitarian Universalist Service Committee.

 The coffeehouse is always in need of volunteers, be it with stage setup and takedown, kitchen help, postering and publicity, or on the music committee.
 We very much need your help.
 Please get in touch with us at: 781-749-1767 or email@example.com

 The handicapped-accessible Parish Hall, 107 Main Street, Hingham Square, is just up from the Loring Hall Theater, on the MBTA’s 220 bus from Quincy Center, and a scenic long walk from the West Hingham commuter rail station.

 Nov.
 15 - Marina Evans and Eric Eldering Cornetta

 A melodious split bill will be Marina Evans and our own Eric Eldering Cornetta.

 A new face and voice for us is the widely traveled Marina Evans .
 She combines strong ,even sultry vocals, unusual melodies and clever edgy lyrics into a style that is all her own.
 She started in her home town of Rockport and has toured and recorded across the US and in London and Italy, most recently issuing her latest album “Unbound"!